The probability of generating finite and profinite groups: Groups with prescribed chief tail

 As a specific example, let $q$ be a prime power, let $d \geq 2$, let $p$ be a prime divisor of $\gcd(d, q-1)$ and let $T$ be the quotient of $\SL_d(q)$ by the central subgroup of order $\gcd(d, q-1)/p$.
 Then $T$~is a quasisimple group with $\Centre{T} \cong C_{p}$.
 If $n \geq 5$ is divisible by~$p$, then the permutation module $V = \F_{p}^{n}$ for the symmetric group~$S_{n}$ is uniserial and we deduce that $T \wr S_{n}$ is uniserial with chief series

 where $V_{1}$~and~$V_{2}$ are the submodules given in Example~\ref{ex:affine_symmetric}. \end{example}

 \begin{paragraph}{Acknowledgements} The first author is an EPSRC Postdoctoral Fellow (EP/X011879/2).
-The authors thank Chris Parker for drawing their attention to this question.
+The authors thank Chris Parker for drawing their attention to this question, Andrea Lucchini for helpful suggestions on how the work in a previous version of this paper could be set in a more general context and the anonymous referee for their careful reading of the paper.
 In order to meet institutional and research funder open access requirements, any accepted manuscript arising shall be open access under a Creative Commons Attribution (CC BY) reuse licence with zero embargo.
 No new data were created. \end{paragraph}

 \begin{multicols}2 Scott Harper School of Mathematics University of Birmingham Birmingham, B15 2TT, UK \texttt{s.harper.3@bham.ac.uk}

 Martyn Quick School of Mathematics and Statistics University of St Andrews St Andrews, KY16 9SS, UK \texttt{mq3@st-andrews.ac.uk} \end{multicols}